jmw-phys/iNORG/README.md

 Version: v1.0.34 @ 2023.04.21
     finished: bug fixed for the NORG orbital.densitymatrix.cpp Ln337-347. <!--!
 IMPORTANT -->
     next do : (same as prev)
+    tinking : Why would you forget the the NORG orbital order in densitymatrix.cpp !?

+Version: v1.0.35 @ 2023.04.21
+    finished: upgrade, add the share memory for speed up reason. next do : 1.test the different between rotation and no-rotation impurity orbital mode in 3band imp model;
     tinking : (same as prev)